yllkeberisha24/data-analysis-3/README.md

 ```
 Data Loading

-Once the data is downloaded, you can load it into the notebook using the `load_listings()` function defined in the `src/io.py` file.
-This function takes the downloaded .csv.gz files and loads them into pandas DataFrames.
+Once the data is downloaded, you ca load it in the notebook file.
+The `load_listings()`  function takes the downloaded .csv.gz files and loads them into pandas DataFrames.

 ```bash
 airbnb-price-model/notebooks/01_airbnb_price_model.ipynb